How Can Home Builders Manage Leads And Track Conversions?

 - Customer visits builder website

 - Customer visits builder office

-- Customer fills out loan application
+- The customer fills out a loan application

 - Loan approval is waited for

 - The contract is signed between customer and builder

 - Construction begins

 - The builder takes the customer on-site visits, as needed

 - Home is ready